spiritix/lada-cache/README.md

 This library provides a solution for all of the mentioned problems.
 Install, scale up and lean back.

-## Performance

-The performance gain achieved by using Lada Cache varies between 5% and 95%.
-It heavily depends on the quantity and complexity of your queries.
-The more (redundant) queries per request your application fires and the more complex they are, the bigger the performance gain will be.
-Another important factor to consider is the amount of data returned by your queries, if a query returns 500MB of data, Lada Cache won't make it faster at all.
-Based on experience, the performance gain in a typical Laravel web application is around 10-30%.

-Other than the performance gain, an essential reason to use Lada Cache is the reduced the load on the database servers.
-Depending on your infrastructure, this may result in reasonable lower cost and introduce new possibilities to scale up your application.

 ## Why only Redis?